-The Alperovitch Institute offers a cybersecurity track within the MASCI degree, and provides cybersecurity and intelligence-related teaching to SAIS students in general.
+The Alperovitch Institute offers a wide array of cybersecurity courses as part of the MASCI degree, and provides cybersecurity and intelligence-related teaching to SAIS students in general.

 Intelligence II: Cybersecurity, Counterintelligence, and Covert Action (core MASCI class)